hegde-sachin/pre-commit-cpp/README.md

 add hooks that you want to use.

-And remember, YAML is indentation sensitive: make sure `.pre-commit-config.yaml` uses the same number of whitespaces for indentation level.
+And remember, YAML is indentation sensitive: make sure `.pre-commit-config.yaml` uses the same number of whitespaces for indentation level after adding the above code block.

 ## Usage